 See the video at the bottom of the page to see this process called refreshing (discarding and feeding) which is essential to care for your starter and create an active sourdough starter to use in bread.

 Second, you can make one at home.
 The process takes about 7 days but will give you a better understanding of sourdough!
 See this post for how to make yours: How to Make a Sourdough Starter.

-See the video below to learn the basics of sourdough starter 101 and how to care for a sourdough starter by refreshing it.
-Refreshing is done either once per day if the starter is kept at room temperature or at least once a week if the starter is kept in the fridge to keep the starter alive and healthy.
+See the video below to learn the basics of sourdough starter 101, including how to care for it by refreshing.
+Refresh your starter daily if kept at room temperature.
+If you keep your starter in the fridge, refresh it at least once a week.
+Regularly refreshing keeps the starter alive and healthy!

-This step must be done 8-12 hours in advance of each time you plan to use it in a bread recipe.
+You must refresh 8-12 hours before you plan to use it in a bread recipe.
 I usually mix bread dough in the morning so I do this step before bed and let the starter sit out at room temp overnight.

 This information with illustrations, visuals, and more to get you started with sourdough is included in my Sourdough Quick Start Guide.
 You can find out how to receive a copy here: